minhtaimc/edge-store-shipping-methods-dsl/README.md

 Validates and returns a shipping configuration.
 Throws if invalid.

 #### `calculateAllShippingMethods(config, context): ShippingCalculationResult[]`
 Calculates all shipping methods (available and unavailable).
+For tiered pricing methods, the result includes both `methodId` and `tierId` to identify the matched tier.

 #### `getAvailableShippingMethods(config, context): ShippingCalculationResult[]`
 Returns only available shipping methods.
+For tiered pricing, includes `tierId` field to identify which tier was matched.

 #### `getCheapestShippingMethod(config, context): ShippingCalculationResult | undefined`
 Returns the cheapest available method.